wess/FlightAnimator/README.md

 ##Introduction

-FlightAnimator is a natural animation engine built on top of CoreAnimation, and provides a very simple blocks based syntax to create, configure, cache, and reuse animations dynamically.
+`FlightAnimator` provides a very simple blocks based definition language that allows you to create, configure, cache, and reuse property animations dynamically.
+Quickly create, group, sequence, and apply individual easing curves per property, then watch as FlightAnimator synchronizes the animation to create a little magic.

-A unique feature toFlightAnimator is that you can group multiple animations, and apply different easing curves per property.
-FlightAnimator takes care of the rest to synchronize them accordingly to create some very interesting effects :)

 ##Features